gcallah/hambone/chaps/chap5.md

 The lecture is interrupted by a piebald dancer, twerking behind the professor, singing:

-"I'm Henry the eighth I am
+"I'm 'Enery the Eighth, I am,
-Henry the Eighth, I am,
+'Enery the Eighth I am, I am!
-I am I got married to the widow next door
+I got married to the widow next door,
 She's been married seven times before
-And every one of them was Henry!"
+And every one was an 'Enery
+She wouldn't have a Willie nor a Sam
+I'm her eighth old man named 'Enery
+'Enery the Eighth, I am!"

 And then Hampton sees that Hiram is in the lecture hall seat next to him.
 Hiram asks him, "Ain't we just two noble kin?"